eprouty/dgkeep/README.md

 psql -c 'CREATE ROLE postgres LOGIN;' dgkeep_test
 ```

-Install dependencies by running `npm install`
+Install dependencies by running `npm install`.
-Run the tests using `npm test`
+Run the tests using `npm test`.

 ## Testing
 All tests are run against the dgkeep_test database which will be wiped clean before each test.